 Balance transfer credit cards

-If you have a good or excellent credit score, you might be eligible for a balance transfer card that can help you pay down your outstanding balance sooner.
+If you have a good to excellent credit score, you might be eligible for a balance transfer card.

 Balance transfer credit cards allow you to transfer the balance from one or more credit cards to a new one with an introductory 0% APR, which usually lasts between 12 to 21 months.
 This introductory period gives you a chance to pay down your debt without accumulating interest charges.
 Since you’re not paying interest, your entire monthly payment goes straight towards paying down the principal.

-Try to pay down your balance before the promotional period ends, however, since once the regular APR starts, you’ll have to start paying interest again.
+If you have one of these cards, it’s important to pay down your balance before the promotional period ends; once the regular APR starts, you’ll have to start paying interest again.

-Also, know that many balance transfer cards charge a balance transfer fee of at least 3% of the balance you’re transferring — an amount that can add up if you have a large amount of debt.
+It’s also important to note that most balance transfer cards charge a balance transfer fee of at least 3% of the balance you’re transferring — an amount that can add up if you have a large amount of debt.

-For more information, check out our best balance transfer cards list.
+For more information, check out our list of the Best Balance Transfer Cards.

 Adjust your spending habits